LarsBreum/Deep-Learning-PRDL-2023/README.md

 # PRDL Deep Learning Report, UPM 2023
-This is the problem definition and planned activities for my examination project regarding Deep Learning during the course "Predictive and Descriptive Learning"2023.
+This is the problem definition and planned activities for my examination project regarding Deep Learning during the course "Predictive and Descriptive Learning" 2023.

 # The Report